clean-arch-enablers-project/cae-framework/README.md

 It is in this _Proxy Area_ between the _execute_ and the _applyInternalLogic_ that the automatic logs are generated and the input objects are validated.
 Soon enough caching features will be added at this level too.

 Another feature, which is currently enabled at the Proxy Area, is the exception handling.
-It uses a component from the _cae-framework_ called _Trier_.
+It uses a component from the CAE ecosystem called _Trier_.

-The Trier component does the work of a try-catch with some specifics, in case something goes unexpectedly wrong during the execution of Use Cases and Ports, they will throw respectively:
+The Trier component does the work of a try-catch with some specifics.
+In case something goes unexpectedly wrong during the execution of Use Cases and Ports, it will throw respectively:

 🛑 UseCaseExecutionException
 🛑 PortExecutionException

-Both of them are types that extend MappedException.
+Both exceptions above are types that extend MappedException.

 More details on the Trier component, go to its own readme [here](https://github.com/clean-arch-enablers-project/cae-utils-trier).
 To see more about Mapped Exceptions, go [here](https://github.com/clean-arch-enablers-project/cae-utils-mapped-exceptions).